Student Support Services

 Caregivers, teachers or other concerned parties may make a referral for a special education evaluation if they suspect the child has a disability that impacts learning.
 A comprehensive evaluation will be conducted to determine if the student meets the eligibility criteria.
 Eligible students must have a diagnosed disability, and they must be failing to make effective progress in the classroom setting as a result of the disability and require specially designed instruction or special education.
 If you have concerns about your child’s development or believe that your child may be entitled to special education services, please contact your child’s teacher.

-Response to Intervention Team (RtI) is a general education resource that provides an immediate response to a classroom teacher’s concerns about a student.
+The Multi Tiered Systems of Support (MTSS) is a framework that helps educators identify students’ academic, behavioral, and social-emotional strengths and challenges and provide differentiated support for students based on their needs.
+MTSS grew out of the integration of two other intervention-based frameworks: Response to Intervention (RTI) and Positive Behavior Interventions and Supports (PBIS).
+It is a general education resource that provides an immediate response to a classroom teacher’s concerns about a student.
 When a teacher observes that a child is experiencing academic or social difficulties, the team convenes to provide suggestions and an objective perspective on methods and approaches to assist and support the child.
-The team may consist of the principal, classroom teachers, the guidance counselor and often the reading specialist or special educators.
-RtI is an internal process that does not generate reports to caregivers, although your child’s teacher may tell you that s/he is seeking assistance from the RtI teams.
+The team may consist of the principal, classroom teachers, the school psychologist, and often the reading specialist or special educators.
+MTSS is an internal process that does not generate reports to caregivers, although your child’s teacher may tell you that s/he is seeking assistance from the MTSS team.
 Meeting notes are recorded, but are not entered into a child’s record.

 504 Accommodation Plans